Cr1.1: Imagine

 and simple chord changes.

-- Students will improvise in pentatonic scale using created rhythm.
+- Students will improvise and explore what a pentatonic scale sounds like, using bells, boomwhackers, or xylophones.

 Cr2.1: Plan and Make